 - Copy of a recent “Statement of Earnings and Contributions” of company staff (Form Y.K.A.
 2-002) from the Social Insurance Services as evidence of employment of the individual;

 - Copy of payment receipt of the application fee of €100 (payable via bank transfer in the case of online submission of the application, otherwise payable by cash, check or bank transfer).

-Thereon, (after a positive registration decision) the application for the issuance of annual licence of natural person and real estate agents identity card must is to be submitted either electronically through the competent authority’s website or by post/hand directly to Council of Real Estate Agents.
+Β. Thereon, (after a positive registration decision) the application for the issuance of the annual licence and real estate agent’s identity card must be submitted either electronically through the competent authority’s website or by post/hand directly to Council of Real Estate Agents.